pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 Once a PDEP is accepted, any contributions can be made toward the implementation of the PDEP, with an open-ended completion timeline.
-Development of pandas is difficult to understand and forecast, being the contributors a mix of volunteers and developers paid from different sources, with different priorities.
+Development of pandas is difficult to understand and forecast, being that the contributors to pandas are a mix of volunteers and developers paid from different sources, with different priorities.
 For companies, institutions or individuals with interest in seeing a PDEP being implemented, or to in general see progress to the pandas roadmap, please check how you can help in the [contributing page](/contribute.html).